akeneo/pim-api-docs/content/rest-api/filter.md

 ## Filter attributes
 ::: availability versions=Serenity editions=CE,EE

-When requesting attributes, you can use a filter to get only the ones with given codes.
+When you need to request attributes, you can use a filter to select only the ones with specific codes.

 :::info
 Filtering attributes currently only work with attribute code and "IN" operator.